SyncfusionExamples/How-to-preview-files-in-file-manager/Vue/README.md

     npm install
     ```

-6. Just mapping host number in the place of {port} in the ajaxSettings property of the File Manager component.
+6. Just mapping localhost port number in the place of {port} in the ajaxSettings property of the File Manager component.

 7. Use the `npm run serve` command to run the application in the browser.